Overview of the business sector in the UK

-When researching potential areas of work it's likely that you'll discover overlap with the accountancy, banking and finance sector.
+When researching potential areas of work it's likely that they overlap with the accountancy, banking and finance sector.
 Professionals from both sectors work together to ensure the best outcome for the client and the lines between the two industries can sometimes become blurred.

 Who are the main graduate employers?